how to squeeze some extra speed from your page ) we looked at some of the things that anyone can do to reduce the size of your web pages and s"/>

 Web, SEO and IT & Business Advice for the Smaller Business

-Last updated on April 28th, 2012 at 05:52 pm
+Last updated on May 3rd, 2024 at 08:39 pm

 In our 1st article on this subject ( how to squeeze some extra speed from your page ) we looked at some of the things that anyone can do to reduce the size of your web pages and speed up the visitors experience.
 This included removing unwanted spaces in the html, css files and optimising images and were things that almost anyone can do.

-This article shares how I got a 68% saving in file sizes as a miminum on my website pages, reduced the time taken to send css files and javascript.
+This article shares how I got a 68% saving in file sizes as a minimum on my website pages, reduced the time taken to send css files and javascript.
 This improves the speed that the pages are displayed in the visitors browsers and reduces the bandwidth used by the server all for very minimal extra work.

 First, you should know that this works on Linux servers and not Microsoft IIS servers.